International Year of Light and Light-Based Technologies

 Focal Length of a Concave Mirror :

-Importantly, the above can be forcefully recast in a standard form:
+Importantly, the above can be forcibly recast into a standard form:

 Using the following equivalences: